dpolec/MinimalWebApi/README.md

 Now looks better.

-Ok, add more endpoint, for this RandomValue, and add something more, for example IdName.
+Ok, now add more endpoint, for object RandomValue, and add something more, for example IdName.
 ```
 app.MapGet("random-values/", () =>
 {